The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

 The Dugald River zinc-lead-silver mine is situated 65km north-west of Cloncurry in Northern Queensland, Australia, and owned by MMG.
 It is one of the world’s biggest zinc-lead-silver deposits and comprises of high-grade minerals.

-China Development Bank and Bank of China provided 13-year debt facility of up to $1bn for the Dugald River mine development in June 2013.
-The project is expected to employ approximately 600 people during construction and 500 people during operations.
+China Development Bank and Bank of China agreed to provide 13-year debt facility of up to $1bn for the Dugald River mine development in June 2013.

 Dugald River mine geology and mineralisation